Commenter Etiquette 101

 Let me back up here.
 This all stems from an innocent comment I’d left on a media blog.
 Generally I feel okay posting there since it’s lesser known and generally moron-free.
 Unfortunately, the blog post in question was linked to by a few more well-known sites and thus the Internet at large leaked into the comments section.
 My comment was rather rudely replied to by someone equating my I.Q. with my bra size.
 Because physics does not allow me to reach through the Internet and smack that commenter upside the head, I was left with two options: I could be the adult and ignore the comment, or I could start handing down snark like I was a commenter at ohnotheydidnt.
 I chose the former.

 Because quite honestly, I don’t care how good it feels, but you don’t bait the troll.
 That way lies only madness.
 The other side of this argument is to not rise to the bait.
-There’s a lot to be said for walking away from an argument, especially if all you’re doing it beating your head against a brick wall.
-It’s not going to move, you’re going to have a headache, and you’re going to look like a fool for doing it in the first place.
+There’s a lot to be said for walking away from an argument, wildly if all you’re doing is beating your head against a brick wall.
+It’s not going to move; you’ll have a headache, and you’ll look like a fool for doing it in the first place.

 Now what if you know the person who is causing your blood pressure to rise?
 I mean, there’s not much we can do on larger media sites, other than grit our teeth and close the browser.
 Here in the SEM industry, it’s much smaller and therefore if someone’s behaving badly, it’s hard to do so without a cloak of anonymity.
 Especially if it’s someone you actually know.